AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

 Our Border Router will run on an RCP design, which means that the core of the OpenThread stack will run on the host side and communicate via `Spinel` protocol with another device with a Thread radio.

-Now we will build and flash image for Radio Co-Processor:
+Now we will build and flash image for Radio Co-Processor.

 0. Connect your nRF board to your computer.
 In case of **nRF52840-DK** you should choose `MCU USB` port.

-0. Clone the OpenThread repository
+0. Clone the OpenThread repository:
 ```
     git clone --recursive https://github.com/openthread/ot-nrf528xx.git
 ```

-0. Enter new directory
+0. Enter new directory:
 ```
     cd ot-nrf528xx
 ```

-0. Install required dependencies
+0. Install required dependencies:
 ```
     script/bootstrap
 ```

-0. Build the image
+0. Build the image:

     === "**nRF52840-DK**"
         ```